The Zoom Business Model: How does Zoom make money?

-Zoom Phone is a simple and straightforward cloud calling solution designed for Zoom users who want to set up quick calls without video.
+Zoom Phone is a simple and straightforward audio conferencing tool.
+It is a cloud calling solution designed for users who want to set up quick calls without video.
 The Zoom Phone experience turns Zoom into a fully-featured communication and collaboration product, complete with voice, conferencing, messaging, and video in the same solution.

 4. Zoom Webinar

-Zoom Video Webinar allows you to broadcast a Zoom meeting to up to 10,000 view-only attendees, depending on the size of your webinar license.
-Webinars can be held once, can reoccur in a series, or can be the same session held multiple times.
-Zoom webinar is priced ranging from $400.00 /year/license for 100 attendees to $64,900.00 /year/license for 10,000 attendees.
-This solution can be used for holding townhalls, presentations and trainings.
+Zoom Webinar is a video conferencing tool that allows you to broadcast a Zoom meeting to up to 10,000 participants, view-only attendees, depending on your webinar license size.
+Zoom Video Webinars can be held once, can reoccur in a series, or can be the same session held multiple times.
+The price for this solution ranges from $400.00 /year/license for 100 attendees to $64,900.00 /year/license for 10,000 participants.
+Zoom video webinars can be used for holding town halls, presentations and trainings.

 In this age of collaboration, products that integrate with other products seamlessly are preferred.
-Zoom has integrations with Atlassian, Dropbox, Google, LinkedIn, Microsoft, Salesforce, Slack and a variety of other productivity, collaboration, data management and security vendors.
+Zoom has integrations with Atlassian, Dropbox, Google, LinkedIn, Microsoft, Salesforce, Slack, and various productivity, collaboration, data management, and security vendors.

 Is Zoom Secure?

-The lawsuit further claims that Zoom users had their personally identifying information leaked, including their email address and photo, and were offered for sale on the dark web.
-The gave strangers the ability to start a video call with them through Zoom.
+The lawsuit further claims that users had their personally identifying information leaked, including their email address and photo, and were offered for sale on the dark web.
+It gave strangers the ability to start a video call with them through Zoom.

-Furthermore, hackers were able to take over actions of users on the Zoom web and install malware on computers using Zoom software.
-A security flaw in Zoom enabled hackers to disrupt meetings without even being on the call and take over a user’s account, called Zoombombing.
+Zoom’s security flaw enabled hackers to disrupt Zoom meetings without even being on the call and take over a user’s account, called Zoombombing.
 Hackers could also secretly observe users’ video calls.
-These issues were addressed by Zoom in 3 months, although some claim that this took too long to address.
+These issues were addressed by Zoom in 3 months, although some claim that this took too long to handle.

-Zoom has a lot of fixes to make both on its PR side as well as on the security and privacy side and the company is working hard to address these issues.
+Zoom has many fixes to make both on its P.R. side and the security and privacy side, and the company is working hard to address these issues.

-Zoom’s customer satisfaction and delight is reflected in its average Net Promoter Score which is over 90.
-Gartner named Zoom a Leader in its Magic Quadrant for Meeting Solutions based on its “ability to execute” and “completeness of vision.”
+Zoom’s customer satisfaction and delight are reflected in its average Net Promoter Score, over 90.
+Gartner named Zoom a Leader in its Magic Quadrant for Meeting Solutions based on its “ability to execute” and “completeness of vision”.
 Zoom also has consistently high scores across customer review sites.